DevOcho/smalls/README.md

 ### Initialize and seed a databse

-At DevOcho we use `initdb.py` and `seed.py` for our database initialization and data seeding, respectively.
-Smalls has a convenience method for running those if you wanted to include it in your process.
+At DevOcho we use `initdb.py` and `seed.py` for our database initialization and data seeding, respectively.  `smalls.py` has a convenience method for running those if you wanted to include it in your process.

 ```bash
 ./smalls.py init